 Where it's Grown

-We're quite sure God didn't make a mistake when He planted cocoa in warm, tropical environments.
-And, His intention is for all of us to enjoy the literal and figurative fruits of our labor (Psalm 128:2, Proverbs 14:2, and many others).
-Cocoa-growing communities shouldn't be the exception earning, on average, one-third of a living wage.
+God didn't make a mistake when He planted cocoa in warm, tropical environments.
+His intention is for all to enjoy the literal and figurative fruits of our labor (Psalm 128:2, Ecclesiastes 5:19, and many others).
+Cocoa-growing communities shouldn’t be the exception, earning on average, one-third of a living wage.